baseclass/Contrib.SpecFlow.Selenium.NUnit/README.md

 Creating automated web tests to test an application in addition to testing the application with unit tests is a good practice.
 SpecFlow supports behavior driven development and acceptance tests driven development.

-This project was created to be able to use Selenium with SpecFlow as easy as possible, and at the same time to be able to use it in an Continuos Integration Environment.
+This project was created to be able to use Selenium with SpecFlow as easy as possible, and at the same time to be able to use it in a Continuos Integration Environment.

 ###Features: